 - bilateral relations with the states of the Western Balkans.

-At the helm of the Directorate-General is the Political Director, Antje Leendertse.
-She advises the Foreign Minister on all foreign and security policy issues within her Directorate-General’s remit or assigned to her by the Foreign Minister and represents the Federal Foreign Office at bilateral and multilateral talks with her counterparts, such as in various constellations involving Political Directors from other states.
+At the helm of the Directorate-General is the Political Director, Ambassador Jens Plötner.
+He advises the Foreign Minister on all foreign and security policy issues within his Directorate-General’s remit or assigned to him by the Foreign Minister and represents the Federal Foreign Office at bilateral and multilateral talks with his counterparts, such as in various constellations involving Political Directors from other states.